canalplus/rx-player/doc/architecture/transports/pipeline.md

 ## Segment parser ##############################################################

-A segment parser is a function whose role is to extract some informations from the segment's data:
+A segment parser is a function whose role is to extract some information from the segment's data:
   - what its precize start time and duration is
   - whether the segment should be offseted when decoded and by what amount
   - the decodable data (which can be wrapped in a container e.g.  subtitles in an ISOBMFF file).

-It receives the segment or sub-segment as argument and related informations
+It receives the segment or sub-segment as argument and related information
 ```
   INPUT:                                      OUTPUT:
   ------                                      -------
   Segment in a generic format +  +----------+ Decodable data +
-  Segment informations           |          | time informations
+  Segment information            |          | time information
  ===============================>| SEGMENT  |===========================>
                                  |  PARSER  |
                                  |          |